What Are Study Drugs?

 Nerve cells in the brain send messages back and forth by releasing chemicals called neurotransmitters.
-Prescription stimulants have chemical structures that are similar to some neurotransmitters.
-When someone takes prescription stimulants, the drugs boosts certain neurotransmitters in the brain and body.
-This can lead to pumped-up brain activity, including increased focus and concentration.
+When someone takes prescription stimulants, the drugs boosts certain neurotransmitters in the brain.
+This leads to the common effects of these medicines, including increased focus and concentration.

 The Downsides of Study Drugs

-When doctors prescribe stimulants for medical conditions like ADHD, they start with a low dose.
+When doctors prescribe stimulants for ADHD, they start with a low dose.
 If someone needs more, they build up slowly and watch for side effects.
 When someone does not use these medicines as prescribed or takes them without a prescription, they are more likely to have side effects.
 These include:

 Lots of people who start taking study drugs think they're harmless — or they think they'll just use them once (like to get through finals).
-Study drugs can be just as addictive as street drugs, though.
-Over time, people who overuse stimulants can become dependent on them.
-If they try to quit, they may have withdrawal symptoms like depression, thoughts of suicide, intense drug cravings, sleep problems, and fatigue.
+Over time, people who abuse stimulants can become dependent on them.
+If they try to quit, they may have withdrawal symptoms like sleep problems, tiredness, and depression.

 The health risks aren't the only downside to study drugs.
-Students caught with illegal prescription drugs may get suspended from school, have to pay fines, and even do time in jail.
+Students sharing, selling, or using prescription drugs illegally may get suspended from school, have to pay fines, and face criminal charges.

 Alternatives to Study Drugs

-If you need to focus, there are better choices than study drugs.
+If you need to focus and get schoolwork done, there are better choices than study drugs.
 Here are some proven ways to boost concentration and beat stress:

-A good night's sleep.
-Getting enough rest at night is crucial for the brain to focus, think clearly, and be alert.
-Doctors recommend that teens get about 9 hours of sleep per night.
+- A good night's sleep.
+Getting enough rest at night improves memory and will help you focus, learn, and think clearly.
+Teens need about 9 hours of sleep at night.

-Exercise.
-Get blood pumping the natural way by moving your body.
-Play sports, go for a gym workout, yoga, or just a simple fast walk.
+- Exercise.
+Get energized the natural way by moving your body.
+Play sports, go for a gym workout or run, try yoga or take a walk.
 Exercise boosts learning, memory, and concentration.
 Regular exercise also improves mood, helps people sleep, and reduces stress.

-Healthy eating.
+- Eating right.
 Good nutrition is key to a healthy body and mind.
-Don’t skip meals and choose a variety of healthy foods (like whole grains, fruits, vegetables, fish, and lean protein) fuels the brain and helps keep energy levels high.
+Don’t skip meals and choose a variety of healthy foods (like whole grains, fruits, vegetables, lean protein) to fuel the brain and help keep energy levels high.